ShambhaviSharma0110/html-css-basics/README.md

 # html-basics
-you can look at this and refresh your html basics
+A question paper with a few basic html questions is given above you can look at this and refresh your html basics